Australia's system is more uniform than the US, but not uniformly better

 Which system has it the right way around?

 It is about choices.
-In Australia, the choice is to secure the best possible upfront price, regardless of the impact on the patient.
+In Australia, the government's choice is to secure the best possible upfront price, regardless of the impact on the patient.
 Is it the right choice?

 Australia's institutionalised PBS pricing and decision-making framework for reimbursing medicines, based entirely on health technology assessment, has arguably proven almost incapable of innovating through markets.
 The exception is the market-driven price disclosure policy, which delivered $25 billion in savings and downward estimates variations.
-The biosimilar policy is emblematic of the system's lack of dynamism and inability to innovate.
+The stagnant biosimilar policy is emblematic of the system's lack of dynamism and inability to innovate.

 What about patient costs?
 Are they higher in the US?
 This is the greatest myth.

 Of course, uninsured patients in the US, accounting for 8 per cent of the population, can pay high out-of-pocket costs.
 In Australia, it is less about the number of uninsured individuals than our system of single-payer insurance, the PBS, which delays or fails to fund treatments altogether.
+In Australia, where decision-making is dominated by a centralised command and control insurer, virtually 100 per cent of people miss out until it secures the best deal for itself.

 Patient contributions in the US are highly variable and complex, based on a combination of deductibles and co-payments, depending on the coverage.